darrenpritchard/the-archive/README.md

 # the-archive
-Just a repository of various projects I've worked on.
+Just a repository of projects I've worked on.
 All work is my own.